Eastern Florida State College – Titusville Campus

 A Birding Celebration

 The Space Coast Birding and Wildlife Festival will celebrate its 21st year January 24 through 29, 2018.
 Think of it as a crash course on birding.
-Based at the Titusville Eastern Florida State College, the Festival will feature the bird industry’s most renowned experts!
+Based at the Titusville Eastern Florida State College, the Festival will also feature the bird industry’s most renowned experts!
 They will conduct immersive field trips, classes, panel discussions, hikes, and expeditions.
-An Exhibition Hall will demonstrate the latest equipment, showcase art and photography, and give participants a central meeting place.
+An Exhibition Hall will demonstrate the latest equipment, showcase art and photography, and also give participants a central meeting place.
 You can make new friendships and reconnect with birding friends from all over the world.

 It’s all about the love of birds, wildlife, and nature.